open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/_index.md

 ```

 The `@opentelemetry/api` and `@opentelemetry/auto-instrumentations-node`
-packages installs the API, SDK, and the instrumentation tools.
+packages install the API, SDK, and the instrumentation tools.

 ## Configuring the module